 This Fall Entryway Makeover takes my front door and entry through from fall and right into Thanksgiving with natural elements and the rustic colors of autumn leaves, pumpkins and more.

-Once I had my wreaths in hand, I wandered around the display area adding other things that would tie in with my wreaths and also showcase the whole entry.
 My front door is a color called Naval blue and the bricks of my home are rust colored.
-The accent pieces that I chose from Lowe’s will coordinate not only with my wreath but with my door and bricks as well!
+The accent pieces that I chose will coordinate not only with my wreath but with my door and bricks as well!

 Time to get started on my Fall Entryway Makeover

-The extra leaves will also be used to hide the top of the door hanger when I hang the grape vine wreath on the door for Thanksgiving..
+I’ll also use some extra greenery to hide the top of the door hanger when I hang the grape vine wreath on the door for Thanksgiving.

 - 12.2″ cream polyurethane craft pumpkin